BEST OF THE BEST BLOGS

 The man speaks at conferences, consults, creates ministry focused social media and technology courses, and even co-hosts the Social Media Church Podcast!

-He’s the Chief Strategist of Social Media and Innovation for Dunham and Company, a group of Christian fundraising consultants based out of Dallas and Sydney that aims to help non-profits with fundraising, marketing, and general media expertise.
+He’s the Chief Strategist of Social Media and Innovation for Dunham and Company, a group of Christian fundraising consultants based out of Dallas and Sydney that aims to help non-profits with fundraising ideas, marketing, and general media expertise.

 He’s also the co-founder of TVapp church and served for nearly a decade as the Innovation Pastor for Community Bible Church (through which he oversaw a Facebook community called “Online Church” which boasts 850,000 members!)